gwlucastrig/Tinfour/README.md

 ### Why are there external project dependencies? ###
 The only external dependency in the Tinfour package is the [Apache Commons Math Library](https://commons.apache.org/proper/commons-math/).
+For your convenience, a copy of the Commons math package is included with the Tinfour download.
 This dependency is required by the linear algebra and statistics functions needed by the Geographically Weighted Regression classes.
 If you have an alternate linear algebra library in your own software, it would be